On the law of the supremum of L\'evy processes: Proofs and further results

-{\it Proof of Theorem $\ref{th2}$}.
-We first prove that part 1 implies that for all $t>0$, the law of $\overline{X}_t$ is absolutely continuous.
+\begin{pf*}{Proof of Theorem \ref{th2}} We first prove that part 2 implies part 1.
 To that aim, observe that

 where $X^{(1)}$ is an independent copy of $X$.
-From this independence and the above expression, we easily deduce that if the law of $\overline{X}_t$ is absolutely continuous, then so is this of $\overline{X}_{2t}$.
-Therefore, from Theorem \ref{type}, the measure $\mu^+_{2t}$ is absolutely continuous.
+From this independence and the above expression, we easily deduce that if the law of $\overline{X}_t$ is absolutely continuous, then so is this of $\overline {X}_{2t}$.
+Therefore, from Theorem~\ref{type}, the measure $\mu^+_{2t}$ is absolutely continuous.
 This clearly implies that for all $s\in(0,2t]$, the measure $\mu_s^+$ is absolutely continuous.
-Applying Theorem \ref{type} again, it follows that the law of $\overline{X}_s$ is absolutely continuous, for all $s\in(0,2t]$.
+Applying Theorem~\ref{type} again, it follows that the law of $\overline {X}_s$ is absolutely continuous, for all $s\in(0,2t]$.
 Then we show the desired result by reiterating this argument.
+So, part 1 is equivalent to part 2.